-Exposure to some medications can cause severe rashes, organ failure or abnormalities such as eosinophilia (steady rise of eosin, or fluorescent acid, stained white blood cells), and this condition is known as Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS).
+Exposure to some medications can cause severe rashes, organ failure, or abnormalities such as eosinophilia (steady rise of eosin, or fluorescent acid, stained white blood cells), and this condition is known as Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS).

 Fever and rashes are the first signs of DRESS, and they show up 2-8 weeks after a specific medicine is started.
-Even if there is improvement by stopping the original medicine, DRESS signs can still return after 3-4 weeks.
+Even if there is an improvement by stopping the original medicine, DRESS signs can still return after 3-4 weeks.
 The symptoms of DRESS include:

 These are some common symptoms of DRESS Syndrome:

 Other than medications, genetic factors are also a major cause of DRESS Syndrome.
 It has been found that people who have a close relative with DRESS are most vulnerable.

 Update From Lybrate: Buy Vitamins and Supplements from Lybrate’s Goodkart and keep your metabolic activities on track.
 These essential vitamins provide energy, strengthens bone health, and repair cellular damage.